AntonGomes/software-testing/project-requirements.md

 ## 2. Performance Requirement

-**PR 1.** The API must process and return responses within a reasonable time, ideally under 2 seconds for short to moderate HTML inputs.
+**PR 1.** The API must process and return responses within a reasonable time, ideally under 10 seconds.
 This timing includes:
 - HTML cleaning (via CleanHTML).
 - Constructing and sending a request to the OpenAI API.
 - Parsing the OpenAI API response into a suitable data model.